Are you using the latest feature from Google: Discovery Ads? You should get in on this beta and beat out your competitors.

 What Audience Targeting Should I Use?

-With Google relying heavily on machine learn and audience targeting to manage discover ads, it’s important to setup and maintain a list of audiences in you Google Ads account.
+With Google relying heavily on machine learn and audience targeting to manage discovery ads, it’s important to setup and maintain a list of audiences in you Google Ads account.
 Creating audiences lists of people who visit your confirmation page, add to cart or other key conversion pages on your site.

 This will help Google build similar audiences, that you can also use with Discovery Ads (beyond the options below).
 Lets run through custom intent, affinity and in-market audiences.